What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds

 \section{Conclusion and Discussion}

-Despite a rapidly growing body of literature in fairML, a unified theoretical foundation is still lacking.
-By drawing on basic philosophical ideas, such a foundation to support the fairness debate may be derived.
-In this work, the basic axioms that underlie the fairness debate even today -- without being made explicit -- were identified, and their relationship to one another was elaborated.
-It was necessary to separate the basic structure of fairness from material aspects.
+Despite a rapidly growing body of literature in fairML, a unified theoretical foundation was still lacking.
+By drawing on basic philosophical ideas, such a foundation to support the fairness debate was derived.
+This paper has identified the fundamental axioms that underpin the fairness debate to date, albeit without being made explicit, and has worked out their relationship to each other.
+It was necessary to separate the basic structure of fairness from normative specifications for specific scenarios -- i.e., from material aspects.
 Based on this, the normative stipulations could be precisely identified, which must take place outside ML.
-In the case of PA-neutrality, three normative questions must be addressed for the task at hand: \begin{enumerate} \item Which attributes are defined as PAs (if there are any)? \item How is the worthiness ($\wi$), i.e., the measure of task-specific equality of individuals, defined (e.g., by identifying it with an (un-)observable feature or with a function of several such features)? \item How is the treatment function ($s(\wi)$) defined? \end{enumerate}
+In the case of PA-neutrality, three normative questions arise for the task at hand: \begin{enumerate} \item How is the task-specific merit $\wi$, i.e., the measure of task-specific equality of individuals, defined (e.g., by identifying it with an (un-)observable feature or with a function of several such features)? \item Which attributes are defined as PAs (if there are any)? \item Shall the treatment function $s(\wi)$ be modified, and if so, how? \end{enumerate}

-ML models provide estimates of the worthiness and are not unfair per se, but can induce unfairness.
+ML models provide estimates of the task-specific merit and are not unfair per se, but can induce unfairness.
 Regardless of the presence of PAs, fairness problems can arise with ML, e.g., if the model is not individually well-calibrated.
 Thus, we do not see a tradeoff between fairness and predictive performance; rather, predictive performance is essential for fairness.
 Since individual well-calibration cannot be checked empirically, approaches that consider all computationally identifiable subgroups should be pursued.
-In general, once PAs are defined, fairness cannot be evaluated easily because the ground truth of the FiND world -- where the causal effects of PAs have been removed -- is missing.
+Once PAs are defined we move to the FiND world -- where causal effects of the PAs have been removed -- and the task of ML models is to predict the such modified counterparts of the real-world quantities in order to estimate the task-specific merit of individuals.
 The concept of fairness is intrinsically related to causal considerations.
-However, causal questions are generally hard to answer with observational data \citep{kilbertus_avoiding_2017, kusner_counterfactual_2017, pearl_causal_2016}; for fairML, this means that causal approaches must come into focus even more.
+However, causal questions are generally hard to answer with observational data \shortcite{kilbertus_avoiding_2017,kusner_counterfactual_2017,pearl_causal_2016}; for fairML, this means that causal approaches must come into focus even more.